News and Events:

-These pages provide information about recent developments at or relevant to the ILLC (last update: 29 July 2014).
+These pages provide information about recent developments at or relevant to the ILLC (last update: 12 February 2016).
 Please let us know if you have material that you would like to be added to the news pages, by using the online submission form.
 For minor updates to existing entries you can also email the news administrators directly.
 English submissions strongly preferred.

 Items which are new or have been updated within the last week are marked "(New)" or "(Updated)".

 QuSoft, the first research center dedicated to quantum software, has officially been launched on December 3rd, 2016.
 A joint initiative between Centrum Wiskunde & Informatica (CWI), the University of Amsterdam (UvA) and Vrije Universiteit Amsterdam (VU Amsterdam), QuSoft will be located at Amsterdam Science Park and will complement the research conducted by QuTech, which focuses on the development of quantum hardware.